 2. 19% of sellers wish their agent pursued their interests harder and could utilize digital marketing more efficiently.

 Takeaway: if you use online marketing tactics, you’re viewed as a more dedicated professional.
-Here’s more information on various real estate online marketing strategies.
+Here’s more information on various real estate marketing trends.
 Again, keep in mind that blogging is extremely valuable when it comes to educating leads and providing real expertise.